Last Updated on

 Our Verdict on the Crossover Binoculars

-To glass it up, the Barska Crossover 10X42 binos are a great buy.
+To glass it up, the Barska Crossover 10X42 binoculars are a great buy.
 Even though its construction isn’t super durable, it’ll hold up during the hunt or any recreational use you dabble in.

 Its optical strengths are practically identical to the roof prism Barska Air View 10X42 binos (which we reviewed here).
 If you prefer the straight-line look, be prepared for a price jump.
 However, you’ve got the better buy right here.

 Another alternative to consider is the Bushnell Legacy WP 8X42.
 There’s no risk in price since they’re quite competitive.
 However, the Bushnell does offer a larger exit pupil, wider field of view, and a very close focus distance.
-If those features are attractive to you, our review of the Legacy is only a click away.
+If those features are attractive to you, our review of the Legacy is worth a look.
 Alternatively, you could check out some of the other 10X42 binoculars that we have reviewed right here – https://www.targettamers.com/best-binoculars-for-hunting/.

 If you like the old-school Porro prism look of a binocular, you’ll love the Crossover.
 Optically, it’s better than any roof prism binocular, plus, it’s cheaper.
 Does Barska do it for you?
 Yeah, they do, and they do it right too!